 other metrics to track your progress and success - besides just the number on the scale!

 So you might be thinking… “Okay Emily, if I’m not tracking my weight, how will I know I’m making progress with macro tracking?”
 Here are some other metrics you can track to help you step away from the scale:

 Sign and symptom improvement: Dialing in your macros can cause changes in your body like better digestion, more stable energy levels, and improved mood.
-By paying attention to how we feel, we can get a sense of whether our nutrition plan is supporting our overall health.
+By paying attention to how you feel, you can get a sense of whether your nutrition plan is supporting your overall health.

 Metabolism improvement: You can tell if your metabolism is improving if you notice things like improved insulin sensitivity, better blood sugar control, and increased energy expenditure.
 If you’re someone who only has experience yo-yo dieting, this one is super important.